-Morning and evening star candlestick patterns
+What are morning and evening star candlestick patterns?

 Stock traders monitor several visual chart patterns to analyse the potential lucrativeness of a trade.
 Morning and evening star candlestick patterns happen to be two of the most common pattern indicators preferred by traders.
 Lets’s take a closer look at how they can help.

 The morning star is a pattern that contains three candlesticks.
 Technical analysts interpret it as a bullish sign.
 The thing that makes this star different from others is that it often forms after a downward trend and indicates the beginning of an upwards climb.
 Morning candlestick pattern signifies reversal signs from the recent price trend.

 Traders are always on the lookout for a morning star formation and once it starts to form on the chart, they seek confirmation using other indicators to determine whether or not an upcoming reversal is likely.

 The evening star candlestick pattern is used by technical analysts to see if there is a reversal on the horizon.
 Unlike the morning star pattern, the evening one is bullish and has three candles, the first being a large bullish candle, followed by a small bodied candle and finally a large bearish one.

 Experts often associate the evening star pattern with an uptrend’s peak price, which signifies that the uptrend is about to end.

 As discussed earlier, stock trading experts utilise morning star patterns as visual signs for the beginning of trend reversals.
 However, their importance increases tenfold once other indicators start backing them up.